hudakhadiri/hudakhadiri/README.md

 # 👋 &nbsp;Hi there

-Hey there, I'm Houda Khadiri.
-I'm a Master’s student in Artificial Intelligence and Virtual Reality, with a passion for deep learning, computer vision, and formal verification of neural networks.
-I'm always excited about applying AI to real-world problems and advancing research in these fields.
-Check out my work
+I'm a Master’s student specializing in Artificial Intelligence and Virtual Reality.
+My passion lies in the fields of deep learning, computer vision, and formal verification of neural networks.
+I enjoy applying AI to solve real-world challenges, and I am constantly learning and expanding my knowledge in this ever-evolving field.

 ## 🧰 &nbsp;My toolbox